Abhi-DataAnalyst-Project/Superstore-Sales-report/README.md

 This project is needed to gain valuable insights into the performance and trends of the store's sales data.
 By analyzing the data, the project aims to provide a comprehensive understanding of the store's sales, profitability, and efficiency.
 It allows the store management and stakeholders to make data-driven decisions, optimize operations, identify growth opportunities, and address potential challenges.

+#Process:-

+1) Transform data from csv file to power bi

+2) Cleaning the in power query editor

+3) Relationship building in power bi

+4) Creating Dax ex as per requirement

+5) Visualize it

 #Topic covered of this project:-

 The purpose of this project is to conduct a thorough analysis of the Super Store's sales data and provide actionable insights for various aspects of the business: